-Another new find that I’m crazy about is this wonderful ruffled linen tablecloth with a relaxed shabby chic vibe.
+Another favorite that I’m crazy about is this wonderful ruffled linen tablecloth with a relaxed chic vibe.
 It keeps all the gilding from getting too serious and dusts the floor with just the right drape.

 Tiny glass dessert cups serve up holiday ornaments at each place setting.